QDROs in California

 A QDRO is typically part of the larger divorce process, and timeframes are variable.
 Some people complete everything in weeks.
 Others battle over the details for months or even years.

-The less you communicate with your partner, the longer the entire process will take.
+The less you communicate with your partner, the longer the process will take.
 Do your best to collaborate, work through tough points together, and be reasonable with your demands.

 Once the payor receives the paperwork, funds get transferred relatively quickly.